MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-monitor.md

 The **Apps** page provides an overview of apps in your environment:

 - Total number of apps
 - Total number of apps created this month
 - Total number of app makers
 - Total number of canvas apps and model-driven apps
 - The number of production apps (a *production app* has had 50 active sessions, or active sessions by five unique users, in a month)

-On the graphs, you can see your app creation trend, your makers over time, your top enviornments and top connectors used in apps.
+On the graphs, you can see your app creation trend, your makers over time, your top environments, and top connectors used in apps.

 Filters on this page can help you narrow down this view by app owner, app plan classification, app type, environment name and type, or connector used.